clementpoh/logic/chapter2/README.md

   claims.
 * We discussed the affect of human psychology on the ability to reason effectively.
-* Finally we managed to progress as far as Plato by pointing out a few argumentative fallacies that people are prone to making.
+* Finally, we managed to progress to Plato.
+We discussed a few argumentative fallacies that people are prone to making.

 ## What's next